-Have everything ready to go
+Have everything ready

 By getting your copy as close to the finish line as possible before concepting and design begins, you can avoid unnecessary back-and-forth between your team and your creative agency.
 The agency will thank you, and your team will be crushing deadlines to get the new brand identity up and running faster.